haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

   </tr>
   <tr>
     <td>service_id</td>
     <td>The ID of a specific Staging or Production environment.
 We provide this value.
-Add the <code>SERVICE_ID</code> key to set up your bash script for custom VCL snippets.</td>
+Add the <code>SERVICE_ID</code> key to set up your bash script for 自定义VCL代码片段.</td>
   </tr>
   <tr>
     <td>API_KEY</td>